From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Who takes care of what?

-Shares event type, guest count, schedule, desired impact, programme items, venue contact and special wishes.
+Shares event type, guest count, schedule, desired impact, programme items, venue contact and special requests.

-Recommends lineup, musical dramaturgy, technical requirements, timing of music phases and useful transitions.
+Recommends the lineup, musical arc, technical requirements, timing of each stage of the evening and useful transitions.

 Technical setup, stage and soundcheck

 Sound, lighting, stage, power, setup time and room position should fit the schedule.
-A dinner setting needs different volume and positioning than a later dance floor.
+A dinner setting needs a different volume and positioning from a later dance floor.

-A soundcheck or line check helps adjust room, technical setup, voices, instruments and volume before guests or programme items begin.
+A soundcheck or line check fine-tunes the room, technical setup, vocals, instruments and volume before guests arrive or the programme begins.

 Unsure about room, stage or technical setup?

-The relevant key details can already be included in the enquiry.
-Open points can later be clarified with the venue or technical supplier.
+Include the key details in your enquiry.
+Anything still open can be clarified later with the venue or technical supplier.

 Ceremony, reception, dinner, first dance, party, personal song requests and timing between venue, photography, catering and music matter most.